diliscia/stm_accessibilty_review/README.md

 ## Conclusion
 - The Montréal Bus offer seems pretty friendly for users with reduced mobility.
 - The STM bus network has more than 60% of `Fully Accessibility` in all the Metropolitan Area.
-- The chances to take an `adequate vehicle` from an `adequate stop` is higher in the routes Montréal Metropolitan Centre.
+- The chances to take an `adequate vehicle` from an `adequate stop` is higher in close to the Montréal Metropolitan Centre.
+- The chances of boarding from an `adecuate stop` is higher than taking an `adequate vehicle`.
 - Despite the fact that the Metro Accessibility is not offered widely in the system the biggest stations are properly equiped with elevators to facilitate the secure access with wheelchair.
 - Some Metro Stations are accessible in most of the half of the entrances.
 - Based on the STM website, improve accessibility in the system is a priority and the data could help to find the best and more impactfull oportunities for the affected users.